JaceRockman/Rulette/Roadmap.md

 TODOs
 - Setting for modifiers applying to the host
-- Give the host a "Host the Show" Plaque

 Nice to Haves
 - Improve player card visuals in lobby screen and game screen